webrecorder/browsertrix-crawler/docs/docs/user-guide/crawl-scope.md

 - For `prefix`, `host` and `domain` scope types, the `www<optional number>.` prefix and `http` or `https` schemes are ignored.
 For example, given a seed with `prefix` scope of `http://example.com/path/`, URLs starting with `https://example.com/path/` and `https://www.example.com/path/` will also be included.

-- For seed pages that redirect, the default behavior is to also apply the same normalization, but see [#seed-redirects](below) for more details.
+- For seed pages that redirect, the default behavior is to also apply the same normalization, but see [below](#seed-redirects) for more details.

 - For all pages, the query arguments are sorted, so that URL `https://example.com/query?A=1&B=2` and `https://example.com/query?B=2&A=1` are considered the same URL and crawled only once.